P. K. Subban: International play

 Subban was selected to play for Canada at the 2008 World Junior Ice Hockey Championships in the Czech Republic.
 He saw limited ice time as Canada's seventh defenceman, but was able to help the team capture their fourth consecutive gold medal at the tournament, defeating Sweden in overtime in the final.
 Subban again represented Canada at the 2009 World Juniors in Ottawa, taking on a more central role with the team.
 He scored three goals and nine points and a differential of +12 in the tournament, helping Canada to its fifth consecutive gold medal as they once again defeated Sweden in the final.
 Subban was named to the Tournament All-Star team, along with Cody Hodgson and tournament MVP John Tavares.

 Subban was invited to participate in the 2012 IIHF World Championship, but was injured during pre-tournament play.
 In the next season, Subban was a late addition to the Canadian team at the 2013 edition of the tournament; he joined them in the elimination round for one game, which Canada lost.
 On January 7, 2014, Subban was named to Canada's 2014 Winter Olympic team for participation in the games in Sochi in defence of their 2010 gold medal.
 They won gold, prevailing 3–0 over Sweden in the tournament final.

 Personal life

-Subban's parents both immigrated to Ontario from the Caribbean in the 1970s.
-His father, Karl, moved from Jamaica to Sudbury, and his mother, Maria, came from Montserrat to Hamilton.
-Karl is a retired school principal.
-Subban was born in Toronto and raised in the city's Rexdale neighbourhood.
-He has four siblings: Nastassia, Natasha, Jordan and Malcolm.
-Malcolm is a goaltender who was selected by the Boston Bruins in the first round of the 2012 NHL Entry Draft.
+Subban's brother Malcolm is a goaltender who was selected by the Boston Bruins in the first round of the 2012 NHL entry draft.
 During the Vegas Golden Knights' inaugural season (2017–2018), Malcolm and P.K. faced each other in the NHL regular season for the first time in a December 8, 2017 game on the elder Subban's home ice (Nashville's Bridgestone Arena).
 Malcolm, starting in net for the injured Marc-André Fleury, earned the win.
-Jordan was drafted by the Vancouver Canucks in the fourth round of the 2013 NHL Entry Draft.
+His brother Jordan was drafted by the Vancouver Canucks in the fourth round of the 2013 NHL entry draft.